Segilmez06/Fluent-Gmail/README.md

 | Framework  | Requires [.Net Core 9.0.x](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) to be installed.
 Much less file size.<br>Prefer this if you already have .Net Core installed. |

 > [!IMPORTANT]
-> I decided not to release x86 builds for this project due to the smaller user base and the architecture being mostly outdated.
+> I won't release x86 builds for this project due to the smaller user base and the architecture being mostly outdated.
 > It can still be compiled from source if needed.
 If you are interested in an x86 builds, please create an issue.

 ## Installation
 No installation required.
-Just download and extract the archive, then run it.
+Just make sure to install dependencies if required ([see table above](#downloading)).
+Download and extract the archive, then run it.

 ## Screenshots